The Trinity and Incarnation

 Spiration

 So, God the Father, in thinking of Himself, generates Himself.
 And God the Father and God the Son love each other with a love which is also identical to themselves (Summa Q28, A4).
 All three – thinker (Father), thought (Son), and love (Spirit) – are totally and wholly God; perfect, eternal, uncreated.
 There is no relationship of causality or creation here, such that one could be plucked out while leaving the other two intact.
 This is because each person is their relation to the other – for example, if the Son ceased to be Son, the Father would cease to be Father, for the relation to a son is that very thing which makes one a father.
-We may think of the Father as a floor which supports two walls, but in no way causes them.
+We might think of the Father as a floor which supports walls (the Son) without causing them, and the floor and walls together support the roof (the Spirit) without causing it.

-To be abundantly clear: all things predicated absolutely of God – eternity, simplicity, goodness, wisdom, power, and so on – are fully present in each person of the Trinity.
+To be abundantly clear: all things predicated absolutely of God – eternity, simplicity, goodness, wisdom, power, mind, will and so on – are fully present in each person of the Trinity.
 God is one essence; there are not multiple Gods.
 The ONLY distinction between the persons is a distinction of immanent relation to each other.
 And while these distinctions are real, they don’t break the unity of the essence (the “what”).
 Rather, these relations are the essence (Summa Q39, A1).
 Because they are the essence, each relation has all the attributes of the essence, including life.
 So, what is God’s nature?
 Father, Son, and Spirit.
 And who is God?
 Father, Son, and Spirit!
 This is how one “what” can be three “who’s.”
+This is why Christ commands the Apostles to Baptize in the name (as opposed to names, plural) of the Father, Son and, Holy Spirit (Matt.
+28:19).

 Christology

 Finally, I will discuss God the Son made man.
 First, I will explain the basic principle at play by means of analogy, and then clarify this analogy by using it to respond to the major Christological heresies.
 The analogy we will use to understand the hypostatic union is this: the relationship between Christ’s humanity and divinity is like the relationship between body and rational soul.
 To clarify these terms: your body is the physical object which senses and interacts with the world, while your rational soul animates and vivifies that object and performs intellectual (abstract) activities which other animals cannot – math, science, and so on.
-Just as you are one subject with two principles (animal and rational), Christ is one subject with two principles (human and divine).
+Just as you are one person with two principles (animal and rational), Christ is one person, one “He,” with two principles (human and divine).
+The very same person who created the universe is the person who died on the cross.

 First, Docetism.
 This is the idea that Jesus’ humanity was essentially an illusion.
 It is strongly related to Gnostic thought, which taught that the physical world is the source of all evil, the spiritual world is the source of all good, and that we should strive to escape the physical world.
 This suffers from some obvious concerns, namely that scripture explicitly refers to Jesus as “the Word made flesh,” that He resurrected with His body, and that God simply does not create evil (meaning physical reality cannot be evil).
 The application of the analogy should be fairly obvious here.
 The body is not an imaginary manifestation of the soul; the body is the true manifestation of the soul.
 Likewise, Christ’s humanity is not an illusion; it is the true manifestation of His divinity in the flesh.